High-Protein Pink Beet Pancakes for Toddlers & Babies (No Added Sugar)

 Instructions

-• Add all ingredients to a blender and blend to form batter
+• Blend the batter: Add all ingredients to a blender and blend until completely smooth.

 Notes